-If ease trumps elegance at your table, simply chop all the vegetables into approximately 2-inch chunks rather than slice them precisely as in the recipe.
-Then roast all the vegetables for the same amount of time, no need to roast some types longer than others.–Renee Schettler Rossi
+If ease trumps elegance at your table and in your kitchen—hey, we’re not judging!—simply chop all the vegetables into approximately 2-inch chunks rather than slice them precisely as in the recipe.
+Then roast all the vegetables for the same amount of time—no need to roast some types longer than others.–Renee Schettler Rossi

 LC As Addictive as Crack Note

 Ah, Marcona almonds.
 Tourondel describes them as “shorter, rounder, sweeter, and more delicate” than regular almonds.
-And that’s in their natural state.
+We’re not about to argue.
 In their native Spain, Marcona almonds are typically served fried and salted, making them as addictive as crack—and almost as pricey.
 We’ve been hooked since way back when they were $6.99 a pound, although some purveyors now charge up to $18.99 a pound.
 Of the many brands we’ve sampled stateside, by far the freshest and most ridiculously compelling is Mitica.
 If you simply can’t fathom paying that much for a nut, there’s an alternate approach that approximates, but does not replicate, the Marcona almond experience.
 Simply toss blanched almonds with just enough grapeseed oil or mild olive oil to coat and spread on a rimmed baking sheet.
 Toast them as you would any nut, in a medium oven at 300° until barely golden.
 Immediately sprinkle the almonds with salt and transfer to a brown paper bag.
 Best make at least twice as many as you think you’ll need.

 Wine Note: Serve this dish with a nutty Chardonnay that offers flavors of ripe apples, mango, and smoky oak, such as Chardonnay, “Connor Lee Vineyard,” Buty Winery, 2006, Columbia Valley, Washington.